daryllxd/lifelong-learning/coursera-humankind.md

 * On many occasions, what Europeans brought was war and exploitation and racism.
 Ex: British adopted a disastrous economic policy which resulted in the Bengal famine which resulted in 1/3 dying.
 * Due to the alliance with science, Europeans wielded so much power, and we can’t generalize what they did as good or evil.
 So it is very difficult to reach a clear decision whether they were good or bad.

-# 14.1 Capitalist Creed Segment 1
+# 14.1 The Capitalist Creed Segment 1

 Understanding economic history and the rise of the Capitalist system is easy, just understand the word _growth_.
 The Capitalist economy is growing every year.